 European flags, Migration, war, Giorgia Meloni

-This project and, indeed, data science as a whole can be approached from a play standpoint.
-This analysis is based in part on the reflection of how we approached our original unruly data set.
-We experimented with the data via different cleaning methods and then through many visualizations.
-Our goal was ultimately to make the data more intuitive and clean, which unfortunately took the majority of our time.
+This project and data science as a whole can be approached from a play standpoint.
+This analysis builds upon our approach to navigating the complexities of the original unruly data set, which presented challenges due to its size and the need for more normalisation within specific components of the narratives, namely characters and themes.
+We experimented with the data via different cleaning methods and then through many visualisations.
+Our goal was ultimately to make the data more intuitive and clean, testing different methods to cut through the noise and quickly isolate clusters of narratives that could be subject to further processing by means of computation or data visualisation.

 The findings underscore the importance of narratives in the context of information disorders, particularly in the realm of mis-, mal-, and disinformation.
 The project's approach offers a scalable and objective framework for narrative analysis, which could be instrumental in enhancing fact-checking and counter-disinformation efforts.
 However, the reliance on narrative frameworks also poses challenges, such as potential narrative fatigue and the reductive nature of categorizing complex human data into predefined schemas.